Part I- Homeownership as Part of the American Dream

 The poor and less educated are forced out of the central districts of cities.
 Then, the process begins, and the character of those blighted neighborhoods starts to improve and be rebuilt as more affluent residents and businesses move into the communities and upgrade the properties.

-The social engineers want the poor and less educated to move into the suburbs and take their characteristic problems with them.
+Social engineers want the poor and less educated to move into the suburbs, taking their characteristic problems with them.

 https://en.wikipedia.org/wiki/Gentrification